Vogan diagrams of hyperbolic Kac-Moody algebras: Introduction

 \section{Introduction}

 For a complex semi-simple Lie algebra $\mathfrak{g}$, it is well known that the conjugacy classes of real forms of $\mathfrak{g}$ are in one to one correspondence with the conjugacy classes of involutions of $\mathfrak{g}$, if we associate to a real form $\mathfrak{g}_{\mathbb{R}}$ one of its Cartan involutions $\theta$.
-Using a suited pair $(\mathfrak{h}, \prod)$ of a Cartan subalgebra $\mathfrak{h}$ and a basis $\prod$ of the associated root system, an involution is described by a "Vogan diagram"; the equivalences of Vogan diagrams describe how such a diagram changes when one changes$(\mathfrak{h}, \prod)$.
+Using a suited pair $(\mathfrak{h}, \prod)$ of a Cartan subalgebra $\mathfrak{h}$ and a basis $\prod$ of the associated root system, an involution is described by a "Vogan diagram"; the equivalences of Vogan diagrams describe how such a diagram changes when one changes $(\mathfrak{h}, \prod)$.
+When $\mathfrak{g}$ is now an affine Kac-Moody algebra, the one to one correspondence $\mathfrak{g}_{\mathbb{R}}\leftrightarrow\theta$ was established by Ben Messaoud and Rousseau (Theorem 3.1 \cite{rousseu}).